clixmods/zm_nuked/README.md

 Welcome to the repository of the **Nuketown Zombies map source code**, published on the Steam Workshop for **Call of Duty: Black Ops 3**.
 This repository is designed to allow modders to make changes to the map using this code as a base.

+Important: This repository contains only the source code/scripts.
+It does not include the compiled map or any Workshop files.

 ## Repository Purpose

 This repository provides modders the opportunity to: